opnfv/functest/docs/configguide/index.rst

 Some of the tests against the VIM (Virtual Infrastructure Manager) need an existing public network to succeed.
-This is needed, for example, to create floating IPs to access instances from the public network (i.e. Jumphost).
+This is needed, for example, to create floating IPs to access instances from the public network (i.e. Docker container).

 By default, the four OPNFV installers provide a fresh installation with an external network created along with a router.
 Make sure that subnet